STOP Fire video

 - T – Turn off or extinguish all fuel burning appliances if safe to do so.

-- A – Air – Open all doors and windows to increase ventilation in the property and go outside and stay out in clean fresh air.
+- A – Air – Open all doors and windows to increase ventilation in the property, go outside and stay out in clean fresh air.

 - S – Seek medical assistance if you feel unwell.
-Go to your GP or nearest Accident and Emergency.
-For medical emergencies call 999 and ask for an ambulance.
+Go to your GP or A&E. For medical emergencies call 999 and ask for an ambulance.

-- K – Keep all appliances turned off until checked by a qualified registered engineer.
+- K – Keep all appliances turned off until checked by a qualified engineer.

-- Make a fire escape plan and practice what you an those you live with would do if you had a real fire in your flat.
+- Make and practise a fire escape plan with everyone in your flat.

-- Make sure stairways and fire escape routes are kept clear of all obstructions and check that doors on escape routes are never locked and can open from both sides.
+- Make sure stairways and fire escape routes are kept clear of all obstructions and check that doors on escape routes are never locked or blocked.

-- If you see a dry riser vandalised or damaged, report it immediately to the management for the building and to NIFRS.
+- If you see a riser vandalised or damaged, report it immediately.

-- Never use or store bottled gas cylinders in high-rise flats.
+- Never use or store gas cylinders in high rise flats.

-- If there is a fire inside your flat, the advice from NIFRS is to get out immediately; do not delay your evacuation by trying to extinguish the fire yourself.
+- If there is a fire inside your flat, the advice from NIFRS is to alert everyone and get out immediately; do not try to extinguish the fire yourself and close all doors behind you.

 - If there is a lot of smoke in your flat, crawl along the floor where the air is clearer.